verhas/javageci/CONFIGURATION.md

 builder class has a method for each of the fields declared in the class `Config`.

-For example there is a code generator in the `core` package named `ConfigBuilder` and it has the following code
+For example, there is a code generator in the `core` package named `ConfigBuilder` and it has the following code

 ```java